 handle their own dynamics onstage is crucial to how they play.
 Remember though you always have to stay awake and pay attention to the band no matter how little mixing is going on in Monitor World!
 Things always change.

-Even with all the advance work, there is often one variable that is out of her control; monitors and this can have a huge impact on the show.
+Even with all the advance work, there is often one variable that is out of her control; monitors and this can have a significant impact on the show.
 Claudia makes sure that the band and monitor engineer are introduced and that the band knows where monitor position is.
-She also takes time to explain to the ME what type of music they will mixing and anything that is important to know about each musician.
+She also takes time to explain to the ME what type of music they will be mixing and anything that is important to know about each musician.
 Communication is the key and so important.
-Sometimes the monitor mix is off the FOH console and Claudia finds herself making several trips to the stage.
+Sometimes the monitor mix is from the FOH console, and Claudia finds herself making several trips to the stage.
 She makes sure she eqs the wedges and determines the parameters she is dealing with.
-Is the sound on stage bright, dark, or mid rangy, how will the sound of monitors affect the house mix, and getting the musicians confident for the show.
+Is the sound on stage bright, dark, or mid-rangy, how will the sound of monitors affect the house mix, and getting the musicians confident for the show.

 Claudia stresses that monitors are just as important as mixing FOH, and monitors often can make or break the performance.
 The ME needs to be on top of their game at all times, being sensitive to the needs of the band and FOH engineer, as well as taking into account the venue acoustics.
-When the ME knows what they are doing and giving their full attention to their job, Claudia knows she does not have to worry and they will have an easy and fun day.
+When the ME knows what they are doing and giving their full attention to their job, Claudia knows she does not have to worry, and they will have a comfortable and fun day.

 Claudia’s advice to young women starting out: